programminghistorian/ph-submissions/en/drafts/originals/creating-3d-scenes-games-threejs.md

 - Web browser.
 Chrome, Safari, Edge etc.

 Chrome generally has the better developer tools for code debugging.
+If your browser can display the [three.js](https://threejs.org) site and the various sample projects on the home page it should work.

 - [Node.js](https://nodejs.org) is a free JavaScript tool.